erondpowell/directus/docs/app/content/collections.md

 	<source src="https://cdn.directus.io/docs/v9/app-guide/content/content-collections/content-collections-20220415A/search-items-20220419A.mp4" type="video/mp4" />
 </video>

-Find all Items with one or more Fields containing your searched value, excluding any Items which have been [filtered out](#filter-items).
+Find all Items with one or more Fields containing your searched value, excluding any Items that have been [filtered out](#filter-items).
 To search through a Collection's Items, follow the steps below.

 1. Navigate to the Content Module and select the desired Collection.
 2. Select <span mi icon>search</span> in the Page Header and a search bar will appear.
-3. Type in the value to search for.
+3. Type in the value you wish to search for.

 ## Filter Items